 for each backend instance.

-If you use the same instance group as a backend for multiple backend service-based
+If you use the same backend (instance group or NEG) for multiple backend

-the endpoint instance to assign different weights to different
+allows the endpoint instance to assign different weights to different backend

-For more information, see Success criteria for HTTP, HTTPS, and HTTP/2 health checks.
+information, see Success criteria for HTTP, HTTPS, and HTTP/2 health

 For selecting a backend for a new connection, backends are assigned a strict priority order based on their weight and health status as shown in the following table: